-My name is Roly Maximiliano Viruez Oyola , better known as Roly Viruez and I was born Santa Cruz, Bolivia.
-At an early age, I have always been surrounded by the arts.
-My father was a sculptor and I still remember the fragrances of the different woods around the house.
-My mother was a Fashion Designer, who also made her own dresses and alterations at our house.
-Having both of my parents in the business of arts; inclined me to be an artist from a young age.
-The strongest memory that had influenced me the most are the interactions with people that my father surrounded me with.
+My name is Roly Maximiliano Viruez Oyola, better known as Roly Viruez, and I was born in Santa Cruz, Bolivia.
+I have always been surrounded by the arts from an early age, as both my parents were in the business of the arts, and influenced me to follow the same path.
+My father was a sculptor- I still remember the fragrances of the different woods around the house- and my mother was a Fashion Designer, who also designed her own dresses and alterations at our house.
+The memories that influenced me the most were the interactions with people that my father was surrounded with.
 He always had artists coming to the house or took me to art exhibitions.
-However, living in Bolivia was not always easy.
-There aren’t as many opportunities especially in the art’s field.
-Surviving was a priority for my family.
-A series of unfortunate events happened in our lives’ and so we had to leave, not only our family, but also our history, culture, and life as well.
+However, living in Bolivia was not always easy for my family, since there aren’t many opportunities, especially in the art’s field.
+Surviving was a priority for my family, so after a series of unfortunate events, my mother, siblings and I had to leave, not only our large family, but also our history, culture, and uproot our lives.
 My father stayed to try to recover some of what we had lost and consequently was never able to move with us, thus our paths grew apart.
 We immigrated and stayed here in the United States when I was 15 years old.
 New York City was the new world for us, and we thought that it was going to be awesome, but reality was completely different.
 We lived in the scary places and to think about them depresses me.
-Instead of drown myself in pity; I used all the energy in pencil and paper.
+But instead of drowning myself in pity, I used all that energy in pencil and paper.
 I made a pledge to myself that I would make my family proud with my art.
-I attended college and graduated with an Associates degree in illustration and began pursuing for my bachelors degree at the Fashion Institute of Technology in New York.
+I attended college and graduated with an Associates Degree in Illustration, and began pursuing my Bachelors Degree at the Fashion Institute of Technology in New York.
 But then one day I decided to move to Tennessee with my wife and left everything once again.
-It was the best decision of my life yet.
-Clarksville is a small town compared to NYC, but I found a great tattoo shop in September 2008 and have been there ever since.
-Tattoo Technique, in downtown Clarksville.
+I can truly say that it was the best decision of my life yet.
+Clarksville is a small town compared to NYC, but I found a great tattoo shop in September of 2008 and have been there ever since; Tattoo Technique, in downtown Clarksville.
 My mentor and great artist, Andy Casali III took me in and from there I just couldn’t get enough of art.
-I started tattooing, painting, and my skills grew fast.
-I was and still am always studying other artists.
-Learning, practicing, and hard work helped me achieve what I always wanted.
+I started tattooing and painting, and my skills grew fast.
+I was, and still am always studying other artists, learning, practicing, and working hard to help me achieve what I have always wanted.

 “I really appreciate people who choose me to do their tattoos, because a tattoo will stay with that person for the rest of their life, and that is why I do my very best for every tattoo.”